A podium and backdrop with the Nebraska Wesleyan University logo.

 • Laura Franz

 Laura Franz has taught German at NWU for 10 years.
-Faculty and students nominated her for the 2016-2017 Exemplary Teacher Award, recognizing her commitment to a value-centered eduction and her personal attention to students.
+Faculty and students nominated her for the 2016-2017 Exemplary Teacher Award, recognizing her commitment to a value-centered education and her personal attention to students.

 • Laura Franz

 Laura Franz has taught German at NWU for 10 years.
-Faculty and students nominated her for the 2016-2017 Exemplary Teacher Award, recognizing her commitment to a value-centered eduction and her personal attention to students.
+Faculty and students nominated her for the 2016-2017 Exemplary Teacher Award, recognizing her commitment to a value-centered education and her personal attention to students.

 Laura Franz may be a part-time German instructor, but she gives her students full-time attention.